yijunL/DDMall/README.md

 # DDMall
-## An online shopping mall system！                                --developed by destory_D team
+## An online shopping mall system！

 # Project overview
 DDmall system is a convenient system for online shopping.
 This system reproduces the existing litemal system.
 The reproduced system is developed by using object-oriented system development technology and means, which overcomes the shortcomings of the original system, such as low cohesion, high coupling, low operation efficiency and incomplete functions.
 Provide a safe, convenient and efficient e-mall system for businesses and customers.